klockee/kEx/README.md

 # TODO
-    *Text wrapping for directories with a lot of entries (does not work well right now) *Add the ability to copy files to/from the SD card *Add the ability to view files (hex editor?)
+    *Text wrapping for directories with a lot of entries (does not work well right now) *Add the ability to view files (hex editor?)
     *Add other major filebrowser utilities
     *Add support for more partition types